carpentries-incubator/sql-humanities-lesson/_episodes/01-sql-basic-queries.md

 ## Sorting

 We can also sort the results of our queries by using `ORDER BY`.
-For simplicity, let’s go back to the **species** table and alphabetize it by taxa.
+For simplicity, let’s go back to the **catalogue** table and order by publication date.

 First, let's look at what's in the **catalogue** table.
 It's a table of the eebo catalogue id and the information for each id.